Herbivores are animals that eat mostly plants. There is also a type of herbivore that eats mostly grass for its food.

 “Grazers” are a type of herbivore and are in contrast to “Browsers” which are also herbivores.
 Browsers eat leaves, fruits and things up higher.
 Grazers on the other hand eat grass, which is lower down.

-(You can learn more about herbivores and the different types at A Herbivorous Animals Guide)
+(You can learn more about herbivores and the different types at Herbivorous Animals)

 What Animals Eat Grass?